nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Unit Testing - Exercises/DatabaseExtended/README.md

 	FindById
 	 If no user is present by this id, InvalidOperationException is thrown If negative ids are found, ArgumentOutOfRangeException is thrown

+### Hint

+Do not forget to test the constructor(s).
+They are methods too!
+Also, keep in mind that all the functionality from the previous task still exists and you need to test it again!